bcgov/GDX-Analytics/README.md

 ## Relevant Repositories

-All repositories that GDX Analytics are responsible or involved in can be found in the [bcgov](https://github.com/bcgov/) GitHub organization with the topic: [#gdx-analytics](https://github.com/topics/gdx-analytics).
+All GDX Analytics repositories can be found in the [bcgov](https://github.com/bcgov/) GitHub organization with the topic: [#gdx-analytics](https://github.com/topics/gdx-analytics).

 #### [GDX-Analytics-Looker-cfms_block/](https://github.com/bcgov/GDX-Analytics-Looker-cfms_block)